eniomecaj/MATLAB-Redshift/README.md

 # MATLAB Redshift (H‑Alpha)

 Compute the redshift and recession speed of a star using the hydrogen‑alpha (Hα) absorption line.
 The project plots the star's spectrum, locates the Hα minimum, and reports the redshift \( z = \frac{\lambda_{Ha}}{\lambda_0} - 1 \) and speed \( v = z\,c \).
+This project originally comes from the MATLAB Onramp exercise using starData.mat.
+Since that file isn’t publicly distributed, I provide a synthetic generator (generate_demo_starData.m) so anyone can reproduce the workflow.
 - **Rest wavelength**: \( \lambda_0 = 656.28 \) nm
 - **Speed of light**: \( c = 299\,792.458 \) km/s